junaidrahim/Hacktoberfest-KIIT-2021/CONTRIBUTING.md

 cd <your_name>
 ```
 ### Put the programs in your directory
 > Note: Put your programs inside the directory of your name only.
 Try and keep one pull request per program you add.
+You can have a look
+> at the example programs already added

 <br>